-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mandan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mandan is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mandan who work in office and administrative support (15.95%), sales jobs (10.06%), and management occupations (9.03%).
+Mandan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mandan is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mandan who work in management occupations (10.99%), office and administrative support (9.92%), and sales jobs (9.16%).

-Mandan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Mandan doesn't have a public transportation system that people use for their commute.

-The overall education level of Mandan is somewhat higher than in the average US city of 21.84%: 26.23% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Mandan who are college-educated is somewhat higher than the average US community of 21.84%: 28.93% of adults in Mandan have at least a bachelor's degree.

-The per capita income in Mandan in 2010 was $29,137, which is upper middle income relative to North Dakota and the nation.
-This equates to an annual income of $116,548 for a family of four.
+The per capita income in Mandan in 2018 was $39,022, which is wealthy relative to North Dakota and the nation.
+This equates to an annual income of $156,088 for a family of four.
 However, Mandan contains both very wealthy and poor people as well.

+Mandan is a somewhat ethnically-diverse city.
 The people who call Mandan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mandan residents report their race to be White, followed by Native American.
-Important ancestries of people in Mandan include Norwegian, Russian, Irish, and English.
+Important ancestries of people in Mandan include German, Norwegian, Irish, Russian, and English.

 The most common language spoken in Mandan is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and Polish.